-Koh Mak . . .
-Thailand’s Family Island
+Welcome to Koh Mak – Thailand’s Family Island

 So far the members of the five local families who still own the vast majority of the land on Koh Mak have managed to keep developers at bay and have encouraged smaller bungalow resorts and upmarket boutique resorts.
 You’ll also find Koh Mak to be a quiet place – there are no beer bars or loud karaoke places and very little traffic as there are only passenger boats to the island.

 The five families are all descendants of Lung Prompakdee, a Chinese Affairs Officer during the reign of King Rama V in Koh Kong, now part of Cambodia.
 He bought the island, for the sum of 24,000 Baht, from Chao Sua Seng who had previously established the first coconut plantations on the island.
 Another think that makes Koh Mak’s history unique is that it has been well documented by generations of family members.
-There is also a small museum on the island with old photographs dating back to the early 20th century.
-Read: The History of Koh Mak Island
+There is also a small museum, at Koh Mak Seafood restaurant, with old photographs dating back to the early 20th century.

-Until relatively recently there were only a handful of resorts on the island and these mainly catered to Thai visitors booking packages that included transport from the mainland and all meals.
+Until the early 2000’s there were only a handful of resorts and these mainly catered to Thai visitors booking packages that included transport from the mainland and all meals.
 So development outside these resorts was limited.